nilsarne/Linearsystem/README.markdown

 ## What's it?

 This is the code for my bachelor thesis I'm currently working on.
 It's based on a simple linear moveable table carrying sensors.
 The result should be the profile of a grid roller.
+I dropped leonardo support including support HID support for direct measuring into excel etc. The support for the leonardo is at this point quite bad :(

 ## What language is it written in?